 Students may attempt an assessment for a specific competency no more than three (3) times.
-After a 3rd failed assessment attempt, the student may petition in writing to the Program Director within five (5) business days after receiving notification of the 3rd failed assessment attempt to request an additional assessment attempt.
+After a 3rd failed assessment attempt, the student may petition in writing to the MyWay at UMHB Program Director within five (5) business days after receiving notification of the 3rd failed assessment attempt to request an additional assessment attempt.
 Rationale for the additional assessment attempt must be included in the petition.
 The MyWay at UMHB Program Director will determine if one or more additional assessment attempts may be warranted.
-The decision of the Program Director is final.
+The decision of the MyWay at UMHB Program Director is final.